AAA-Triple-AAA/web102_prework/README.md

     as the second argument.
 -   In developing the progress bar, a lot of tinkering had to be done with the styling in order to achieve the proper look.
 -   Because the game cards are removed and refreshed with every filter, so too did the event listeners on each of those cards, as a result I added the even listeners for the cards in a function that is executed at the end of every filter function.
+-   IMGUR link to GIF for video walkthrough was not showing in GitHub view of README.md, so I added the GIF to the assets folder and linked to it.

 ## License